-Design and Manage HSQLDB Databases Visually with DbSchema
+Design and Manage HSQLDB Databases with DbSchema

 DbSchema Database Designer

-Download DbSchema Download HSQLDB JDBC Driver
+Download DbSchema See HSQLDB Features Download HSQLDB JDBC Driver

 HSQLDB (HyperSQL Database) is a compact, standards-compliant SQL database written entirely in Java.
 It has long served as the embedded database for Java desktop applications, legacy Java EE components, and unit testing frameworks such as DBUnit.
 Its small footprint and full SQL-92 compliance make it well-suited for testing complex queries, but the absence of a built-in visual interface means schema work is typically done in code.
 DbSchema brings a graphical schema designer to HSQLDB with support for file-based, in-memory, and server-mode connections.